Find Affordable College Courses

 Read full report on Accounting at American University

-Out of the 10 schools in District of Columbia that were part of this year’s ranking, Catholic University of America landed the # 4 spot on the list.
-Located in the large city of Washington, CUA is a private not-for-profit college with a medium-sized student population.
+A rank of #4 on this year’s list means Catholic University of America is a great place for accounting students.
+Located in the city of Washington, CUA is a private not-for-profit school with a medium-sized student population.

 While working on their degree, accounting majors at CUA accumulate an average of around $27,000 in student debt.